Guided Morocco Tours

 Camel Trek to a Tented Camp

-Today you will arrive in the Sahara desert.
-Travel south until the red Erg Chebbi dunes appear on the horizon.
+Today you will finally arrive in the Sahara desert!
+Traveling south, red dunes appear on the horizon.
 Along the route the Ziz date palm oasis stretches all the way to Erfoud.
 In Erfoud you’ll have time to stop to visit the (Saturday) date market, and resupply for anything you need at the local super market.
 Your destination is the desert camp beyond the town of Merzouga, far from hotels lining the dunes.
-Have tea or a drink by the pool in the desert inn before meeting your camel guides to ride to the camp.
-Dinner is served (vegetarians welcome) under the evening stars.
-Climb the massive dunes and watch the moon rise in the star filled sky before retiring to your bed.
+Have tea or a drink by the pool before meeting your camel guides and after mounting your camel, ride to a camp deep in the dunes.
+Dinner is served under the the star filled sky (vegetarians welcome).
+Climb the massive dunes and watch the moon rise before retiring to your bed.

 Read all about camel trekking.